 - Data uncovered by the project – crime, emissions, traffic fatalities, lifespan, and infrastructure.

-- A report on government’s performance (operational results, risk factors, analysis of financials) is released.
+- A report on the government’s performance (operational results, risk factors, analysis of financials) is released.
 The report follows the format of a public company’s annual 10K report to the Securities and Exchange Commission (SEC).
 Though they follow a corporate reporting structure, they don’t propose Govt should be a business.

 - It aggregates government statistics by combining federal, state, and local statistics to show the full picture of government.
 The data from each of these sources are in different formats and are compiled into a single database.